Consider taking a year out. Really.

 However, volunteering might not be your thing.
 You could go and live in a hut high up in the Himalayas for a year.
 The locals will show you the ropes.
 Maybe go and join a nomadic tribe in the desert, or live in one of the facilities on the north or south pole.

 There are lots of fairly remote destination islands throughout the Pacific and Asia where living is possible and you will challenge your sense of self.

 You could go and be a temple aid in India and help feed the destitute.

 Losing weight is a lot more than simply a cosmetic procedure.
 It is about your mind, your heart and your soul.

-It is a journey into yourself and an exploration of uncharted territory of the mind. you go there, explore, experience and when you return you are not the same any more.
-You have experience and knowledge that you lacked before.
+It is a journey into yourself and exploration of the uncharted territory of the mind. you go there, explore, experience and when you return you are not the same any more.
+You have the experience and knowledge that you lacked before.

 Good luck and stay safe!